JakubIvacek/ApacheCamelLearning/searchingForMistake/README.md

   <xsl:template match="/w:FahrenheitToCelsius">
   ```

-- If the XSLT schema changes, make sure your **XSLT templates follow the correct XML schema** from the WSDL.
+- Ensure that the **output XML matches the WSDL schema** so that Camel can generate a valid SOAP response.
 - The **old schema versions** are left commented out in the files for reference.

 ---